 Cheap Is Expensive

 When shopping it’s so tempting to check the sticker price, do a quick compare of the products and choose the cheapest one.
 Or maybe the middle price.
 Sometimes that works.
 And all too often it is such a mistake.
 There is a reason for the phrase, ‘you get what you pay for’.
 Because most of the time that is exactly what you get.
-And to your dismay, by and by you discover that cheap cat fountains are expensive, indeed.
+And to your dismay, by and by you discover that cheap products that need regular replacement are expensive indeed.

 Take cat water fountains.